hmdqr/wp-login-form-shortcode/readme.md

 ## Changelog

+### 1.2
+- Added a check to ensure that the plugin is not accessed directly by verifying that the ABSPATH constant has been defined.
+This helps to prevent potential security vulnerabilities by blocking access to the plugin's files from external sources.
+This change helps to improve the overall security of the plugin.

 ### 1.1
 - Added support for the Polylang plugin, allowing users to translate the form into multiple languages.
 - Improved security measures such as a nonce field and SSL/TLS protection to help prevent hacking attempts and man-in-the-middle attacks.